AdrianoCahete/Windows.Workspace/README.md

 > The latest workng version is on `Legacy-PowerShell_Only` branch.
 >
-> This `master` branch doesn't work yet or not fully tested.
+> This `master` branch doesn't work yet or is not fully tested.

 This is intended to me when I install a new Windows instance (and for people who like my workspace or work with me).